Weald Country Park

 Kid’s Play

-Located close to the car park and visitor centre, at the beginning of the Stick Man trail, kids can enjoy a play area where they can jump, climb and slide.
+Located close to the car park and visitor centre, at the beginning of the Stick Man trail, kids can enjoy a small play area where they can jump, climb and slide.

 Further round the trail there is another kid’s play area suitable for slightly bigger children, with den building in the woods close by.